Part 1 – Hyperoliidae, Mantellidae

 Boophis popi is a frog species from the Mantellidae family, endemic to Madagascar.
 Its natural habitats are subtropical or tropical moist lowland forests and rivers.
 It is not considered to be threatened by the IUCN.

-B.popi is a nocturnal skeleton frog species endemic to the forests of Madagascar, known for its red sword lilies and prominently raised ridges on its back.
-It is brown and grey, with slender limbs, a pulsating call, and slightly larger than similar frogs in its genus.
-This species was described in 2011 and is named after the company “pop-interactive GmbH.”
+B. popi is a nocturnal species of skeleton frog that is found exclusively in the forests of Madagascar.
+It is known for its distinctive red sword lilies and raised ridges on its back.
+The frog is brown and grey in color, with slender limbs, and emits a pulsating call.
+It is slightly larger than other frogs in its genus.
+This species was first described in 2011 and was named after the company “pop-interactive GmbH.”

-It was described by Jörn Köhler, Frank Glaw, and.
-Gonçalo M. Rosa, Philip-Sebastian Gehring, Maciej Pabijan, Franco Andreone, and Miguel Vences described two new bright-eyed tree frogs of the genus Boophis from Madagascar in their 2011 article titled “Two new bright-eyed tree frogs of the genus Boophis from Madagascar” and named them after the German company “pop-interactive GmbH” that supported the research and conservation of biodiversity.
+B. popi belongs to the skeleton frog genus and is part of the B. goudoti group.
+It was described by Jörn Köhler, Frank Glaw and Gonçalo M. Rosa, Philip-Sebastian Gehring, Maciej Pabijan, Franco Andreone, and Miguel Vences in their 2011 article titled “Two new bright-eyed tree frogs of the genus Boophis from Madagascar.”
+The frog was named after the German company “pop-interactive GmbH” for their support in research and biodiversity conservation.
+Through molecular genetic studies, it was found that B. popi is closely related to Boophis fayi and Boophis boehmei.

 The arms are somewhat slender, the forearms are fringed, and there is a pointed skin appendage at the elbow.
 The fingers follow a length pattern, with the second finger being significantly shorter than the fourth.